 Proposal is the document submitted by the offeror in response to an RFP/RFQ.
-Proposals allow contract award based on factors other than cost and may result in negotiations. requirements, public works includes ordinary maintenance when performed by contract.
-See Section 3.2.
+Proposals allow contract award based on factors other than cost and may result in negotiations.

 Materials, Supplies, and Equipment:

 Materials, supplies, and equipment are considered tangible items, which are manufactured and are moveable at the time of purchase.
 It is important to distinguish materials, supplies, and equipment used in public works contracts from those in non-public works contracts, as different bidding requirements apply to each.